velveteer/hermes/README.md

 # Hermes

-An Aeson-like interface over the [simdjson](https://github.com/simdjson/simdjson) C++ library.
+A Haskell interface over the [simdjson](https://github.com/simdjson/simdjson) C++ library for decoding JSON documents.
 Hermes, messenger of the gods, was the great-grandfather of Jason, son of Aeson.

 ## Overview

-This library exposes a `FromJSON` typeclass that can be used to write decoders for JSON documents using the On Demand API from simdjson.
+This library exposes functions that can be used to write decoders for JSON documents using the simdjson On Demand API.
 From the simdjson On Demand design documentation:

 > Good applications for the On Demand API might be: